Popular Prairie du Chien historical celebration canceled due to COVID-19

-PRAIRIE DU CHIEN, Wis. – Organizers are canceling a popular historical celebration in Prairie du Chien due to continuing COVID-19 concerns.
+PRAIRIE DU CHIEN, Wis. — Organizers have canceled a popular historical celebration in Prairie du Chien due to continuing COVID-19 concerns.

-The Prairie Villa Rendezvous originally had been slated for June 18 to 21, then was postponed to Sept.
+Prairie Villa Rendezvous originally had been slated for June 18 to 21, then was postponed to Sept.
 17 to 20.
-Organizers stated in a social media post that rules and regulations associated with the coronavirus pandemic meant “we are unable to get together this year.”
+Organizers now have announced that rules and regulations associated with the coronavirus pandemic meant, “we are unable to get together this year.”

 Last year’s event was canceled due to flooding.